Central Asia Guide

 Central Asia in a nutshell

-Central Asia was under the Russian or Soviet rule for about 100 hundred years, some parts even for a longer period, meaning that travelers can make more use of Russian than English, especially in the Rural areas.
-Before the influence of Russian culture, the area was under the rule of different Khanates and throughout the history Central Asia has been conquered by many different types of civilizations from Greek to Persian and Chinese influence.
-Frequent changes in the governance in the region have created a melting pot of different cultures that can still be seen today as most of the borders following the Soviet drawn lines do not follow the ethnicity of different areas.
+Central Asia was under the Russian or Soviet rule for about 100 hundred years, some parts even for a longer period, meaning that travelers can make more use of Russian than English, especially in the rural areas.
+Before the influence of Russian culture, the area was under the rule of different Islamic Khanates and throughout the history Central Asia has been conquered by many different types of civilizations from Greek to Persian and Chinese influence.
+Frequent changes in the governance in the region have created a melting pot of different cultures that can still be seen today as many of the Soviet drawn borders do not follow the ethnicity of people.

 Central Asia's golden era